Michael Mosley: TV doctor who popularised 5:2 diet amid health and science work

 TV doctor, author and columnist Michael Mosley helped popularise the 5:2 diet and often pushed his body to extreme lengths during his research into health and wellbeing.

+His wife, Dr Clare Bailey Mosley, confirmed his death on Sunday after an extensive search operation found his body on the Greek Island of Symi.

-A body has been found during the search for the 67-year-old who went missing on Wednesday while on a walk while holidaying on the Greek island of Symi.
-Formal identification is yet to be carried out.
+The 67-year-old went missing on Wednesday during a walk while holidaying on Symi, one of the Dodecanese Islands.

 Mosley first trained as a doctor before moving in to the world of broadcasting.